 Workshops and Residencies

-Apollo Workshops are available for July and August 2019!
-If you are planning ahead, you can call us now to book Apollo In-School Workshops for the 2019 - 2020 school year.
+Apollo In-School Workshops are available for the 2019 - 2020 school year.
 We offer a diverse selection of Apollo Workshops in dance, theater, and music.
 Our Apollo Teaching Artists will go to your site for 45 - 60 minute sessions.
-Review the programs listed below.
+Please review the programs listed below.
 Workshops are arranged to fit your schedule.

 First Workshop Session: